oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 ## Installing the WLS Operator
 We depend on [the WLS operator](https://github.com/oracle/weblogic-kubernetes-operator) to create and manage WLS domains.
 Check [the installation doc](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-operators/installation/).

-Here we provide the detail steps to install the WLS operator with release 2.1 as a example.
+Here we provide the detail steps to install the WLS operator with release 2.1 as an example.

 Pull the WLS operator 2.1 image.
 ```
 docker pull oracle/weblogic-kubernetes-operator:2.1
 ```
 Pull the WebLogic 12.2.1.3 image from Oracle Container Registry site.
-And tag the image.
+You need a valid user/pwd to log in to the site first.
+And then tag the image.
 ```
 docker login container-registry.oracle.com
 docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.3